economicanalysiswithmatrices/The-million-pound-drop-game/README.md

 # The-million-pound-drop-game

-To run the game type 'game'
+To run the game, type 'game'